wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 # What is new in Wallarm node (if upgrading node 2.18 or lower)

 This page lists the changes available when upgrading the node 2.18 up to version 3.6.
-Listed changes are available for both the regular (client) and partner Wallarm nodes.
+Listed changes are available for both the regular (client) and multi-tenant Wallarm nodes.

 !!! warning "Wallarm nodes 2.18 and lower are deprecated"
     Wallarm nodes 2.18 and lower are recommended to be upgraded since they are [deprecated](../versioning-policy.md#version-list).